Commodity Supplemental Food Program

 - Canned vegetables: carrots, corn, etc.

-- Canned fruit juices: orange juice, apple juice, etc.
+- Bottled fruit juices: orange juice, apple juice, etc.

 - Non-fat powdered milk

 - Peanut butter